mautic/developer-documentation-new/docs/rest_api/users.rst

      - Job position or title of the User
    * - ``role``
      - object
-     - The Role and permissions assigned to the User
+     - The Role and permissions assigned to the User.
+Refer to :ref:`User Role properties <get User Role properties>` for details
    * - ``timezone``
      - string
      - Timezone preference of the User